How Do Solar Powered Lights Work – A Guide For Dummies

 diode to prevent reverse current in solar lights

-This is the component that ensures that electricity only flows in one direction, from the solar panel to the light bulb.
+This is the component that ensures that electricity only flows in one direction, from the solar panel to the light bulb as direct sunlight.

 Without it, energy would be wasted as it would flow back and forth between the solar panel and the light bulb.